| King Janeka Once there was a yogi that loved his master. He was

 kingdom.
 He indeed realized that his teacher was right as he has

+much to learn from the king.
 The fire was put out fast and later the king called the

 yogi to return to his presence.
 The disciple returned and humbly